johnnywoo/beholder/README.md

 * `$receivedDate`  — ISO date when the packet was received (example: 2017-11-26T16:22:31+03:00)
 * `$from`          — URI of packet source (example: udp://1.2.3.4:57733)
 * `$payload`       — Text as received from UDP

+`from tcp` reads messages from a TCP server socket.
+Messages should be terminated by newlines.
+To pass multiline messages over TCP, wrap your messages into a single-line format, like JSON.

+Fields produced by `from tcp`:

+* `$receivedDate`  — ISO date when the packet was received (example: 2017-11-26T16:22:31+03:00)
+* `$from`          — URI of packet source (example: tcp://1.2.3.4:57733)
+* `$payload`       — Text as received from TCP

 `from timer` emits a minimal message every second.
 It is useful for experimenting with beholder configurations.